 I’ve spent years of my adult life on my own; some years were lonely, others were not.
 And the committed relationships?
 I can count them on one hand.
 When they’ve “worked” it is because we came to terms on issues of values, of character, and at least understanding where we stood on the subject of libido.

-When you get love and great sex in the same person?
+When you find love and great sex in the same person?
 I’d say you’re damn lucky.

 In a discussion on how much sex is too much sex, and in particular the conversation around marital partners who simply say “no” and do so without explanation, that “no” should go.